 6 Inch Chocolate Cake

 - Begin by bringing all your ingredients to room temperature.
-Preheat the oven to 350°F (177°C) and grease and line three 6 inch cake pans.
+Preheat the oven to 350°F (177°C) convection (325F/163C conventional) and grease and line three 6 inch cake pans with baking spray and parchment paper.

-- Place the room temperature butter, the oil and the granulated sugar in a large bowl and use an electric mixer with the whisk attachment to beat them for 2 minutes.
+- Place the room temperature butter and the granulated sugar in a large bowl and use an electric mixer with the whisk attachment to beat them for 1-2 minutes.
+Add the oil and beat for another 1-2 minutes.

-- Add the eggs, one at a time, beating on medium speed until each egg is fully incorporated.
-Add the sour cream and beat just until it's combined.
+- Add the eggs, one at a time, beating on medium speed until each egg is fully incorporated, about 30-60 seconds between each egg.
+Add the sour cream and vanilla and beat just until it's combined.

-- Add half of the dry ingredients to the batter, turn the mixer on low speed and then pour in the milk, followed by the rest of the dry ingredients.
+- Add half of the dry ingredients to the batter, turn the mixer to low speed and then stream in the milk, followed by the rest of the dry ingredients.

-- Allow the cake to cool in the pan for 5 minutes and then invert them onto a tea towel or cooling rack.
-Then allow them to cool completely before frosting.
+- Remove from the oven and invert them onto a tea towel or cooling rack.
+Allow them to cool completely before frosting.

 - Make sure to read my 6 inch chocolate cake post if you haven't made them before.